darcyj/specificity_builds/README.md

 # specificity_builds
-tar builds for specificity R package: https://github.com/darcyj/specificity
+Binary builds for specificity R package: https://github.com/darcyj/specificity

-## versions
-specificity_0.1.2.9000_R_x86_64-pc-linux-gnu.tar.gz (built on kernel 5.4.0-53-generic)

-## versions soon to come:
-* same as above but for OS X

 ## How to install
-1. download the file that matches your OS
+1. download the file that matches your OS and system
 2. open up a terminal
-3. `R CMD INSTALL specificity_blahblahblah.tar.gz`
+3. `R CMD INSTALL specificity_blahblahblah.tgz`

+## How to build
+1. See `how2build.sh`.